 Why Student Loans?

-Research shows that a university education increases an individual's earnings throughout his/her lifetime.
-Educational loans are tools you can use to invest in your development and your future.
-The William D. Ford Direct Loan Program ensures that students and parents have sound options for borrowing.
-The Direct Loan Program offers students access to higher education through several types of federal loans; The Perkins Loan, Direct Subsidized and Unsubsidized Loans, and the Direct PLUS Loan.
-Each option offers students and parents low interest rates, simple applications and in-school deferment.
+The U.S. Department of Education offers the William D. Ford Direct Loan Program.
+This Program ensures that students and parents have sound options for borrowing by offering students access to higher education through several types of federal loans: Direct Subsidized Loans, Unsubsidized Loans, and the Direct PLUS Loan.
+Each option gives students and parents low-interest rates, simple applications and in-school deferment.

-The Direct Subsidized and Unsubsidized Loans are fixed-rate federal student loans for undergraduate and graduate students attending college at least half-time.
+- Direct Subsidized and Unsubsidized Loans are fixed-rate federal student loans for undergraduate and graduate students attending college at least half-time.
 These loans are the most common and one of the lowest-cost ways to pay for school.
 Click here to learn more.

 - The Direct PLUS Loan assists parents of dependent undergraduate students and the graduate/professional student with good to excellent credit finance the cost of attendance.
 Direct PLUS Loan funds can be used for tuition, supplies, housing and more.
 Click here to learn more.

-Private/Alternative Loans help students fill the gap between limited Federal aid and the cost of education.
+Private Loan Options help students fill the gap between limited Federal Aid and the cost of education.
 These loans are through private lenders and require the student and co-signer to have good or excellent credit.
-Some lenders may require interest only payments during school.
-Interest rates are usually variable but some lenders offer fixed-rate loans.
+Some lenders may require interest-only payments during school.
+Interest rates are usually variable, but some lenders offer fixed-rate loans.
 Borrower benefits or incentives vary by lender.
-Students are encouraged to research their Alternative Loan options carefully and utilize this aid only after all Federal aid is exhausted.
+Students are encouraged to research Private Loan Options carefully and utilize this aid only after all Federal aid is exhausted.